 Can I make overpayments?

-If you want to make overpayments, you may have to pay an early repayment charge but this will depend on your mortgage.
+If you want to overpay more than that, you may have to pay an early repayment charge, but this will depend on your mortgage.

 How can I contact Leeds Building Society?